Time-reparametrization invariances, multithermalization and the Parisi scheme: The role of reparametrization invariance(s)

 \section{The role of reparametrization invariance(s)}

-As mentioned in the introduction, connecting two systems with a small local interaction $\sum_i s_i \sigma_i$ puts the system (and us) in a dilemma: if the systems had different effective temperatures in a same timescale, the combined system would violate the scenario we have been describing, including the Parisi scheme, because it will have different temperatures for different observables in the same timescale.
+As mentioned in the introduction, connecting two independent systems with a small local interaction $\sum_i s_i \sigma_i$, so that the $\sigma_i,s_i$ become sublattices of a single system, puts the system (and us) in a dilemma: if the systems had different effective temperatures in a same timescale, the combined system would violate the scenario we have been describing, including the Parisi scheme, because it will have different temperatures for different observables in the same timescale.
 Thus, the new coupled system will immediately fall outside the scheme.
 Something clearly is amiss, because this would happen even for mean-field models, for which we know that the scenario holds.

 One possibility is that all imaginable systems that satisfy a multithermalzed/RSB scheme have the same timescales at the same values of $T$ for the same $X$.
 Thus, any two systems evolving at the same temperatures would have automatically all the effective temperatures at the same scales.
 There is a well-understood counterexample to this possibility: ferromagnetic domain growth has fast timescale -relaxation within domains -- and a a slow timescale, correponding to the displacements of domain walls.
 The effective temperature for the slow motion is infinite \cite{berthier1999response}.
 Now, the slow timescale is not universal: it may be $C=C\left(\frac{t'}{t}\right)$ for a pure ferromagnet, or $C=C\left(\frac{\ln t'}{\ln t}\right)$ for a `dirty' one.